Revolvur/eng103a_DevOps/README.md

 `grep` is used used to search for a string of characters in a specified file.
 - An example of `grep` would be `env | grep HOME`

-How to make an env var persistent so it doesn't disappear everytime we exit the VM?
+How to make an env var persistent so it doesn't disappear every time we exit the VM?
 - `ls -a` to look for your `.bashrc` file in your directory
 - `sudo nano` into it and enter `export <VAR_NAME>=<VALUE>`
 - Save and exit and enter `source ~/.bashrc` to save  the file without having to restart the VM.